 Support was secured from Mayor Maja Tait’s District of Sooke Health Advisory Committee in November, 2016.
 An inaugural SRMBI meeting was held on March 4, 2017 at Harbourside Cohousing.
 T’Sou-ke Nation elder Shirley Alponse began with a traditional blessing.
 Mayor Tait spoke about her vision of, and hopes for, a Sooke that could grow into even more of a compassionate community.
 The 22 attendees then got busy at break-out tables to document the range of good works being undertaken by existing organizations in Sooke, identify gaps and issues, and dream big about how the SRMBI might collaborate with, support and/or spark new projects.
 (Download the meeting report with its full summary of the break-out discussion here: March 2017).

 Working group meetings continued throughout 2017.
 As a starting point, the group collaborated on a statement of SRMBI principles and strategic objectives that has been dubbed the “Quest.”
-(Download a copy here: Quest – SRMBI)
+(Download a copy at the end of this page.)

-Effective January, 2019, the working group features (in alphabetical order by first name) Bruce Hegerat, Don Brown, Eric (Hum) Anderson, Jeff Bateman, Koshin Sifu Moonfist, Mark Ziegler, Michael Tacon, Phil Rossner and Troi Leonard.
+Effective January, 2019, the working group features (in alphabetical order by first name) Andy Schell, Bruce Hegerat, Don Brown, Eric (Hum) Anderson, Jeff Bateman, Koshin Sifu Moonfist, Les Haddad, Mark Ziegler, Michael Cruickshanks, Michael Tacon, Pamela Barreto, Sharla Emmanuel and Troi Leonard.
 New recruits are welcome; please email Transition Sooke with your interest.

 As a Multi-Belief Initiative, we recognize that we have diverse views of reality.
-While we do not attempt to reconcile these differing views, we explore commonalities and seek to eliminate prejudicial views held by others who differ from us in any way.
+While we do not attempt to reconcile these differing views, we explore commonalities, we build friendships, and we seek to eliminate prejudicial views held by others who differ from us in any way.